-South Korea is actively searching for new paths to future prosperity, as it is increasingly challenged by other Asian countries.
-Southeast Asian countries are on the rise, and at the same time Koreans have learned the hard way that China is not always easy to deal with.
-The US stance under President Trump has also given South Korea a blow, in particular through the rise of trade barriers on key Korean exports such as steel.
-Increasingly companies—even mid-sized ones—in South Korea are seeking growth by reaching out to new markets.
+South Korea is actively searching for new paths to a more prosperous future, as it is increasingly challenged by other Asian countries.
+Southeast Asian countries are on the rise, and at the same time, Koreans have learned the hard way that China is not always easy to deal with.
+The trade disputes between US-China and Korea-Japan have also placed the South Korean economy under additional pressure, especially taken into account its high reliance on exports.
+Increasingly, companies—even mid-sized ones—in South Korea are seeking growth by reaching out to new markets.
 However, Korean companies are also looking for new forms of partnerships and collaboration.
 At the same time, the local market is developing.
 Understanding the South Korean economy, its opportunities and future direction is thus a very timely subject.

 A democracy characterized by a coordinated drive for growth—a system that needs to reinvent itself

-South Korea has been one of the fastest growing economies in the world since the 1950s.
+South Korea has been one of the fastest-growing economies in the world since the 1950s.
 It possesses a significant domestic market with a population of 50 million and is close to the bigger Asian markets of China and Japan.
 As opposed to China, South Korea is a developed democracy that offers a less risky business environment for those looking to enter the Asian market.
-On the other hand, the country is more dynamic than Japan and has a more entrepreneurial, agile and aggressive corporate culture.
+On the other hand, the country is more dynamic than Japan and has a more entrepreneurial, agile, and aggressive corporate culture.

 Culture of ‘han’ pushing the nation that now faces a challenging situation

 Koreans possess a remarkably ambitious mindset.
-Having a high-reaching long-term target is of great importance in Korean culture, reflected not only in national and corporate target setting but on all levels of society.
+Having a high-reaching long-term target is of great importance in Korean culture, reflected not only in national and corporate target setting but also on all levels of society.
 Koreans use the word ‘han’ to describe this urge to overcome obstacles and injustices suffered, reaching out for victory.
 Unlike its Finnish counterpart ‘sisu’, ‘han’ is not just mere perseverance but includes the element of pursuing greatness.
-This culture of ambition is visible everywhere: in working culture, education as well as everyday life.
-It comes as no surprise that Koreans work more hours per capita than any other OECD nation.
+This culture of ambition is visible everywhere: in working culture, education, as well as everyday life.
+It comes as no surprise that Koreans work more hours per capita than in any other OECD nation.

 The large chaebols contribute to most of the GDP growth of the country.
-They continue to be very tightly linked to the government, partly owing to the country’s history.
-This coupled with the fact that the conglomerates compete fiercely both among themselves as well as with any foreign entrants, has made it difficult for big foreign companies to enter the South Korean market.
+They continue to be tightly linked to the government, partly owing to the country’s history.
+This, coupled with the fact that the conglomerates compete fiercely both among themselves as well as with any foreign entrants, has made it difficult for big foreign companies to enter the South Korean market.
 As an example, Nokia failed in its Korean market entry efforts due to government intervention and competition from LG Electronics and Samsung, according to a 2003 study conducted at the University of Tennessee.

-Demographic trends, free-trade agreements and student exchange increasing openness
+Demographic trends and student exchange increasing openness

-The South Korean economy has recently started to show signs of internationalization, opening up possibilities for foreign companies.
-One reason is demographics; the population is aging and the workforce is shrinking.
-At current fertility rates, each generation is roughly 40% smaller than the previous one.
+The South Korean economy has recently started to show signs of increased internationalization.
+This creates possibilities for foreign companies to enter the market.
+One of those reasons is demographics, or more specifically, the aging population and shrinking workforce.
+Low fertility rates and increased life expectancy are driving the aging trend; South Korea is quickly catching up Japan and the aged population is expected to reach 42% of the total population by 2050 (figure 9).
 South Korea will have to open its doors to foreign workforce and business to be able to maintain its prosperity as its domestic demand decreases.

 Opportunities exist but require a solid entry strategy and understanding of the market

 Chaebols dominate the South Korean business environment and direct competition with them is challenging.
 A market entrant could, however, prosper by targeting a niche that is too specialized for the big chaebols to enter, either directly or through their supplier network.
-Recent developments in the country’s rising IT-startup sector may also open up new opportunities for foreign companies interested in entering the South Korean market.
+Recent developments in the country’s rising IT-startup sector may also provide new opportunities for foreign companies interested in entering the South Korean market.